Netherlands3D/docs/docs/packages/creating-and-managing-packages.md

 As soon as the steps above have completed, you are asked to fork the `OpenUPM` repository and to commit these changes in a feature branch.
 At this point you can use the "Create pull request" button to create a pull request to OpenUPM.

-> If this is your first time submitting a package to OpenUPM, the maintainer of OpenUPM needs to approve the Pull
+!!! tip

-> Request manually; this is generally done within 24 hours.
+    If this is your first time submitting a package to OpenUPM, the maintainer of OpenUPM needs to approve the Pull Request manually; this is generally done within 24 hours.
 Any subsequent pull requests will be automatically merged.

 After the pull request is merged, it will take 30 to 60 minutes for `OpenUPM` to add the package to the registry.